Is this program right for you?

 Experienced Instructors

-Be taught and mentored from instructors who are highly experienced subject matter experts in their field.
+Be taught and mentored by instructors who are experts in their fields.

 Rewarding Career Opportunities

-Gain specialized knowledge and applied, transferable skills to pursue a rewarding career.
+Gain specialized knowledge and transferable skills you can apply to a rewarding career.

-The program teaches student theory, applied skills and specialized knowledge in law enforcement.
+The program teaches theory, applied skills, and specialized knowledge in law enforcement.

 Subjects